Vegan Vanilla Frosting

 • Adding vegan creamer creates a smooth, spreadable consistency.

-My main goals with this vegan frosting were to make it easy and delicious!
+My main goal with this vegan frosting was to make it easy and delicious!
 So, here are the steps to make the ultimate dairy-free frosting recipe:

 1. Cream the butter by mixing on medium speed for 1 to 2 minutes.